New Jersey Aggravated Assault Attorney

 Have you been charged or indicted for aggravated assault or a violent crime in New Jersey?

 My name is Anthony N. Palumbo, and in my thirty-five (35) years as a criminal defense attorney, I have successfully defended charges of aggravated assault resulting from many different circumstances including bar fights, street fights, domestic quarrels, encounters with public officials, eluding the police, actions involving weapons, and all other aggravated assault complaints. aggravated assault is a serious crime and a conviction could result in up to ten years in prison.
-If you've been accused of aggravated assault, I can help.
-Not only am I a criminal defense attorney and partner at Palumbo & Renaud, but I am also a former prosecutor and current public defender, and I know how to argue the defenses necessary to win your case.
+If you’ve been accused of aggravated assault, I can help.
+Not only am I a criminal defense attorney and partner at The Law Offices of Anthony N. Palumbo, but I am also a former prosecutor and current public defender, and I know how to argue the defenses necessary to win your case.

 If you need of a criminal defense lawyer to represent your aggravated assault charge please contact me today at 1-866-664-8118 for a free initial consultation.
 Our firm defends individuals accused of aggravated assault throughout New Jersey including Somerset County, Essex County, Ocean County, Union County, Monmouth County, Middlesex County, and Hudson County.
 While it is no substitution for the valuable role an attorney can play in your case, the information below should help answer some of your immediate questions about aggravated assault by providing an overview of the crime, the attaching penalties, and some possible defenses.